Aurel-R/cma/README.md

 signed integers running GNU/Linux (LP64) and compiling with gcc C extension.

-Arrival sets must be strictly identical (memory alignement) on the different programs that want to share data.
+Arrival sets must be strictly identical (memory alignement) on the different process that want to share data.
 Example:
 ```
 /* srv app */
 struct data_srv {  /* a stucture example */